YJY1029/archipelago/README.md

 To run Archipelago, the reader may need:

 1. MATLAB, R2013b or above recommended.
-2. Parallel Computing Toolbox (hereafter "**Parbox**), version 7.4 recommended.
+2. Parallel Computing Toolbox (hereafter "**Parbox**"), version 7.4 recommended.
 3. A computer with a multi-core processor, 8-core or above recommended.
-Or any other better device.
+(Or any other better device)
 4. 16GiB RAM, or at least 4GiB free RAM for running.

 Oldest available MATLAB version for Archipelago might be 2009b, but the reader would need to revise those parallel statements manually so that it works.